Table of Contents

 The pantelegraph worked by making an image with non-conductive ink onto a piece of tin foil.
 As a stylus passes over it the tin foil, it lightly touches it, passing with parallel scans slightly apart (similar to the technology of faxing today that scans line by line).

-In 1860 Napoleon saw a demonstration of the pantelegraph and paced orders for the service to work within the French national telegraph network.
+In 1860 Napoleon saw a demonstration of the pantelegraph and placed orders for the service to work within the French national telegraph network.
 With the help of Napoleon (both with access to the telegraph network as well as financial), the pantelegraph was successfully tested over 800km between Paris and Marseille.
 Through French law, it was enacted in 1864 that it would be officially accepted, with operations starting in 1865 between Paris and Lyon, extended to Marseille in 1867.

 - The History of Fax - From Alexander Bain's 1843 invention to today's internet based fax systems (and everything in between)